 As the country starts its slow crawl towards reopening, I sat down with respected colleague and Construction Law attorney, Joy Spillis Lundeen, to talk about changes brought on by the crisis and how the construction industry will move forward post-pandemic.

 Joy recently joined our Firm together with Felix X. Rodriguez to lead our expanded Construction Law Group.
-Kelly Ruane Melchiondo, Johnathan T. Ayers, Michael C. Larmoyeux, Alexander G. Leon, and Katrina M. Flores also joined our Firm as part of our Construction Law Group.
+Kelly Ruane Melchiondo, Michael C. Larmoyeux, and Alexander G. Leon, also joined our Firm as part of our Construction Law Group.
 I’ve had the pleasure of collaborating with Joy and Felix on behalf of shared clients over the years, and I’ve always been impressed with their skill, client service, and business acumen.

 AED: Joy, let’s talk about what we are currently experiencing.
 To what extent is the crisis affecting our region’s developers and their construction projects?